ZupIT/beagle-docs/Settings/content/en/Contribute/Documentation.md

 {{% alert color="success" %}}

-We use the tool [**Hugo**](https://gohugo.io/documentation/) to create static sites ideal for documentation, so we chose to use it.
-All the content of the documentation is done in markdown, if you have difficulties with this syntax access this [**basic guide**](https://www.markdownguide.org/basic-syntax/).
+We use the tool [**Hugo**](https://gohugo.io/documentation/) to create static sites, what is ideal for documentation.
+All the documentation content is made in markdown.
+If you have any difficulty with this syntax, you can access this [**basic guide**](https://www.markdownguide.org/basic-syntax/).

 - It is important to remember that hugo has some shortcuts to create useful components.
 These shortcuts are very practical when creating a table, alert, glossary, embedded videos, etc. To learn more about using hugo shortcodes in markdown, visit this [**basic guide**](../ hugo-shortcodes).
 {{% /alert %}}